menzin/About_jQuery/Chapter7.md

 Use of jQuery function `$.getScript` for retrieval of a script is touched upon at the end of this chapter.

 ### Sending data, including deciding between GET and POST

+## Owning it

+You want to create a multiple choice quiz on each of two possible topics.
+The user will select the topic and then (with a click) start the quiz.

+Your web page should have a button to start the quiz and a piece of code with a place for the question and check boxes for the 4 possible answers.
+It will also need to hold an input element (not shown) for the correct answer.
+Of course, this will not be seen until the user starts a quiz.

+Starting the quiz will also cause the loading of the questions and answers for the topic chosen, and the storing of that information in an array.
+Then, one, by one, the questions will be displayed and after the user has selected an answer (and indicated that the user is ready to check the answer) a function will provide the appropriate feedback to the user.
+At the end of it would be nice to tell the user the number of questions answered and the number correct.